benvvalk/sponsoredissues.org-deploy/legal/privacy_policy.md

 ## 5. Our Commitment to an Ad-Free Experience

-BugPile is committed to providing a clean, focused experience for our users:
+SponsoredIssues is committed to providing a clean, focused experience for our users:

 - **We do not display advertisements on our website**
 - **We do not send advertising or marketing emails**